Wednesday, May 16, 2018 | 8:30 AM to 6:00 PM

 201 SW 5th Avenue | Fort Lauderdale, FL

-The City of Fort Lauderdale's Transportation Summit is a premier event offering you a chance to join industry experts, colleagues, neighbors, and students dedicated to creating safe, livable, connected, sustainable streets for people of all ages and abilities.
-Transportation influencers from multiple disciplines will host important discussions on a variety of issues.
+The 7th Annual City of Fort Lauderdale's Transportation Summit was a great success and offered participants a chance to listen to industry experts, colleagues, neighbors, and students dedicated to creating safe, livable, connected, sustainable streets for people of all ages and abilities.
+Transportation influencers from multiple disciplines hosted important discussions on a variety of issues.

-Participating in the Summit will enable you to collaborate with elected officials, regional experts, and industry leaders to exchange best practices, share innovative ideas, and achieve our common vision of TRANSforming Fort Lauderdale into the city you never want to leave.
+The Summit enabled participants to collaborate with elected officials, regional experts, and industry leaders to exchange best practices, share innovative ideas, and achieve our common vision of TRANSforming Fort Lauderdale into the city you never want to leave.

 |8:30 a.m. – 9 a.m.||Registration/Continental Breakfast|

 |9:00 a.m. – 9:15 a.m.||

 Keynote #1: Exploring the History of Fort Lauderdale and How We Have Grown

 The City of Fort Lauderdale was incorporated in 1911, just two years before the moving assembly line system enabled mass production of the Ford Model T – an innovation that profoundly impacted the shape of cities and rituals of city life.
 As we now face a new age of innovation, it is important to consider how the City has developed over time to better understand the factors and decisions that have contributed to its existing conditions.
 This will also help identify the elements and institutions that are likely to change in the wake of innovation, and those that are likely to persist.
 This opening session will provide a historical perspective of how South Florida’s early populations started the initial development patterns that have shaped Fort Lauderdale and its surrounding communities.

 SPEAKER: Patricia Zeiler.
 Executive Director, Fort Lauderdale Historical Society